Tracking the Criminalization of Homelessness

 Criminalization of homelessness has existed at the state level for centuries.
 Many anti-homeless laws are tied back to Victorian-era “vagrancy laws” and others to Jim Crow laws.
 Now, a new threat has emerged with the past few years: template legislation from the Cicero Institute, a well-funded extremist “think tank” that promotes short-term carceral responses to homelessness.
 These bills aim to punish people experiencing homelessness with arrest and fines at the expense of long-term housing solutions that address the underlying causes of homelessness.
 Other bills, not directly connected to Cicero have emerged as well.
 Given our country’s historical racialization of criminalization and institutionalization, these policies will have deep disparate impacts on Black, Indigenous, and people of color, disabled people and LGBTQ+ people.

-The Cicero Institute was founded in 2016 in Austin, Texas, by Joe Lonsdal.
+The Cicero Institute was founded in 2016 in Austin, Texas, by Joe Lonsdale.
 He is a tech billionaire and venture capitalist profiting off privatization of prison and parole systems who has made controversial statements around racial and gender equity.
 Following the Austin City Council’s roll-back of ordinances banning camping, panhandling, and sitting and lying in public in 2019, the Institute successfully pushed Texas Governor Abbot and the state legislature to pass a statewide camping ban to override the local decriminalization efforts (and potentially push more people into his prisons).

 This state override strategy was highly effective.
 The Cicero Institute then turned the Texas bill into a template for state legislation with four primary elements.